Marc Brew: “I Claim It: I Am A Disabled Man”

 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Marc Brew has worked for more than 20 years as a director, choreographer, dancer, and teacher with the Australian Ballet, PACT Ballet, Infinity Dance Theater, Candoco Dance Company, and AXIS Dance Company.
 Marc was associate director of Scottish Dance Theatre and Ballet Cymru, and associate artist at Tramway Theatre.
 Since 2008, Marc has focused on his own choreography with Marc Brew Company.
 Other choreographic commissions include Scottish Ballet, YDance, Touch Compass, Amy Seiwert’s Imagery, GDance Academy, Greenwich+Docklands International Festival, and City of London Festival.
-Marc is currently artistic director of AXIS Dance Company in Oakland, California.
+Marc was the artistic director of AXIS Dance Company in Oakland, California.

 To learn more about the Discussing Disability in Dance Book Project, visit here!

 Image description: Marc is drawn seated on the ground and facing left of the frame.
 One leg is outstretched and the other is bent at the knee crossing the outstretched leg.
 One arm is holding up his knee at the elbow.
 The other arm is extended in front of him with his palm toward his face.
 Marc is seated in a mesh of gray and blue with red streaks of energy zigzagging vertically around him along with the quotes, “What are the intentions?” and “Not one way.”

 How did you get into dance and what have been some highlights in your dance history?

 I grew up in a rural village called Jerilderie in Australia with a population of 900.
 Growing up, it was just my mother and myself.
 My mother’s best friend’s daughter was my same age, and we were good friends.
 She started taking a jazz dance class, and I joined.
 A teacher would tour to different country towns, and she came through Jerilderie on Fridays.
 Being the only boy, I was teased a lot, so I quit.
 My teacher and the other girls encouraged me to keep going, so I went back.
 I began making dance routines at lunchtime with the girls in the schoolyard, and my schoolteacher asked me to perform at morning assemblies.